GLOBAL ECONOMY-Global slowdown fears darken as cost of living bites

 The slowdown in the world's second-largest economy, as well as the fallout from aggressive central bank tightening, forced the Asian Development Bank to slash its growth forecast for the region on Thursday.

-(Reporting by Jonathan Cable and Leika Kihara; Editing by Sam Holmes and Susan Fenton)
+(Reporting by Jonathan Cable, Leika Kihara and Dan Burns; Editing by Sam Holmes, Susan Fenton and Andrea Ricci)

 ((jonathan.cable@thomsonreuters.com; +44 20 7513 4029;))